Electrodynamics and dissipation in the binary magnetosphere of pre-merger neutron stars: Introduction

 The binary companions are described by their dipole magnetic moments $\boldsymbol{\mu}_1$ and $\boldsymbol{\mu}_2$.
-Apart from the magnetic field strength, key parameters are the inclination angles $\chi_1$ and $\chi_2$ of $\boldsymbol{\mu}_1$ and $\boldsymbol{\mu}_2$ relative to the orbital angular momentum of the BNS. \citet{Most2020,Most2022} simulated a large set of magnetized BNS, including anti-aligned binaries with $\boldsymbol{\mu}_1\uparrow\downarrow\boldsymbol{\mu}_2$ ($\chi_1=0^\circ$ and $\chi_2=180^\circ$).
+Apart from the magnetic field strength, the key parameters are the inclination angles $\chi_1$ and $\chi_2$ of $\boldsymbol{\mu}_1$ and $\boldsymbol{\mu}_2$ relative to the orbital angular momentum of the BNS. \citet{Palenzuela2013} and \citet{Most2020,Most2022} simulated a large set of magnetized BNSs, including anti-aligned binaries with $\boldsymbol{\mu}_1\uparrow\downarrow\boldsymbol{\mu}_2$ ($\chi_1=0^\circ$ and $\chi_2=180^\circ$).
 In these systems, and more generally in misaligned binaries, a magnetic flux bundle connects the polar regions of the two stars and is continually twisted by their rotation.
-This leads to quasi-periodic magnetic flares resembling eruptions from the solar corona. \citet{Beloborodov2021} calculated the X-ray emission expected from such flares.
+This leads to quasiperiodic magnetic flares resembling eruptions from the solar corona. \citet{Beloborodov2021} calculated the X-ray emission expected from such flares.

-This Letter presents global high-resolution FFE simulations of BNS magnetospheres, designed to analyze dynamics besides eruptions.
-We demonstrate the formation of warped current sheets, Kelvin-Helmholtz (KH) instability at the interface between the companion magnetospheres, and the generation of compressive waves.
+This Letter presents global high-resolution FFE simulations of BNS magnetospheres, designed to analyze the dynamics besides eruptions.
+We demonstrate the formation of warped current sheets, the Kelvin-Helmholtz (KH) instability at the interface between the companion magnetospheres, and the generation of compressive waves.
 They are best observed in aligned binaries with $\boldsymbol{\mu}_1=\boldsymbol{\mu}_2$ ($\chi_1=\chi_2=0^\circ$), which have no eruptions but still generate strong dissipation through the KH instability.
 We also simulate binaries with inclined magnetic dipole moments to study the transition to erupting systems.